A permit may be required for certain activities and events at George Washington Birthplace National Monument.

-A special use is an activity in a National Park area that is conducted by or provides a benefit to an individual, group or organization, rather than the public at large.
-The National Park Service may permit a special park use, providing the activity will not cause derogation of the park's resources or values, visitor experiences, or the puspose for which the park was established.
+A "special use" is an activity in a National Park Service area that is conducted by or provides a benefit to an individual, group, or organization, rather than the public at large.
+The National Park Service may permit a special use, providing the activity will not cause degradation of the park's resources or values, visitor experiences, or the purpose for which the park was established.

 Special Use Permit Application (pdf file, 64kb)

 Changes to Commercial Filming Permits on Park Land

 On January 22, 2021, the US District Court for the District of Columbia issued a decision in Price v.
 Barr determining the permit and fee requirements applying to commercial filming under 54 USC 100905, 43 CFR Part 5, and 36 CFR Part 5.5 are unconstitutional.
 In response to the decision, the National Park Service issued interim guidance on February 22, 2021, to manage filming activities.
 Under the interim guidance, filming activities may require a permit if they would impact park resources or the visitor experience.
 The National Park Service intends to update regulations addressing filming activities that are consistent with the outcome of Price v.
 Barr.
 Once effective, those regulations will replace and supersede the interim guidance.

 Those interested in commercial filming activities on land managed by the National Park Service are encouraged to contact the park for more information about filming in the park and to discuss how to minimize potential impacts to visitors and sensitive park resources.

 Under the interim guidance, the National Park Service is not distinguishing between types of filming, such as commercial, non-commercial, or news gathering.
 Low-impact filming activities will not require a special use permit, but non-low-impact filming activities may require a permit to address their potential impacts on park resources and visitor activities.